-Prior to construction, the contractor would prepare a technical memorandum documenting how construction activities would be coordinated with service providers to minimize or avoid interruptions.
-It would include upgrades of existing power lines to connect the HSR system to existing utility substations.
-The technical memorandum would be provided to the Authority for review and approval.
+Prior to Construction, the Contractor shall prepare a technical memorandum documenting how construction activities would be coordinated with service providers to minimize or avoid interruptions.
+It would include upgrades of existing power lines to connect the HSR System to existing utility substations.
+The technical memorandum shall be provided to the Authority for review and approval.